V-ID Price Tops $0.99 on Major Exchanges (VIDT)

-V-ID (CURRENCY:VIDT) traded flat against the dollar during the twenty-four hour period ending at 8:00 AM Eastern on February 2nd.
-One V-ID coin can now be bought for about $0.99 or 0.00008325 BTC on exchanges.
-V-ID has a total market capitalization of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last day.
-Over the last seven days, V-ID has traded flat against the dollar.
+V-ID (CURRENCY:VIDT) traded flat against the US dollar during the 1 day period ending at 19:00 PM E.T. on February 5th.
+V-ID has a total market cap of $45.71 million and $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
+During the last week, V-ID has traded flat against the US dollar.
+One V-ID coin can currently be purchased for approximately $0.99 or 0.00008325 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.